Board of Directors

 Sir Rod Eddington AO

 Sir Rod was Western Australia’s Rhodes Scholar in 1974 and holds a Doctorate from Oxford University in the Department of Engineering Science.
-In 2005, he was awarded a Knighthood by the British Government for services to civil aviation.
+In 2005, Rod was awarded a Knighthood by the British Government for service to civil aviation, and in 2012 an Officer of the Order of Australia (AO) for service to business and commerce.
 In 2006, he completed a study for the British Government on the links between transport and the economy.

 Dr Peter C Farrell AM

-Dr Peter Farrell AM, Ph.D., DSc is founder, Chairman and Chief Executive Officer of ResMed.
-Dr. Farrell has served as Vice President, Research and Development, and as a Managing Director at various subsidiaries of Baxter International, Inc.
+Dr Peter Farrell AM, Ph.D., DSc is founder and Chairman of ResMed.
+Dr. Farrell has served as CEO for Resmed as Vice President, Research and Development, and as a Managing Director at various subsidiaries of Baxter International, Inc.

 He was a Foundation Director of the Graduate School for Biomedical Engineering at the University of New South Wales where he currently serves as a Visiting Professor and as Chairman of the UNSW Centre for Innovation and Entrepreneurship.
 Dr. Farrell holds a B.E. in chemical engineering with honors from the University of Sydney, an S.M. in chemical engineering from the Massachusetts Institute of Technology, a Ph.D. in chemical engineering and bioengineering from the University of Washington, Seattle and a D.Sc. from the University of New South Wales for research contributions relating to treatment with the artificial kidney.